One Love (David Guetta album): Singles

 "When Love Takes Over" was released as the first single and featured Kelly Rowland.
 The song was a worldwide hit and peaked at number one in the UK and won the Best Remixed Recording, Non-Classical Grammy Award, selling over 5.5 million copies worldwide.
 "Sexy Bitch" was the second single from the album and featured Akon.
 The song has become a worldwide hit, reaching the top spot on thirteen different charts.
 It peaked at number one in the UK as well as many other countries.
 "I Wanna Go Crazy" was the album's only promotional single, released on 24 August 2009.
 "One Love" was released as the third worldwide single from the album and featured Estelle.
 It topped the US Billboard Hot Dance Club Songs chart.
 "Memories" was released as the fourth single on 15 March 2010 and features Kid Cudi.
 The song peaked at number one in Belgium, Czech Republic and Netherlands.

 The extended version of the song "How Soon Is Now" (with Sebastian Ingrosso and Dirty South, featuring Julie McKnight) was a single released exclusively on Beatport on 12 August 2009 through Guetta's own label, F*** Me I'm Famous Records (a subdivision of Gum Productions).
 The song has reached number 52 on the Swedish charts.

-One More Love singles

 "Gettin' Over You", is the lead single from One More Love with vocals of Chris Willis, Fergie and LMFAO.
 It topped the charts in the United Kingdom and France.

 "Who's That Chick?" is the second single from One More Love.
 It features Rihanna.
 The song's music video was used as part of a promotional ad campaign for Doritos.
 Two music videos were created, a day and a night one.
 They were released on 22 November 2010.